shivamtrip/home-robot/README.md

 This is an ongoing team project, therefore the code for this project is still private.

 ## High-level project overview:
-**Developing and integrating the end-to-end autonomy stack for an indoor asstive robot.**
+**Developing and integrating the end-to-end autonomy stack for an indoor assistive robot.**

 _Link to video:_ https://www.youtube.com/watch?v=Km9_RogBT0A